savvystrider/savvystrider.github.io/docs/what-are-http-methods.md

 These methods are also called *HTTP verbs*.
 The resource is the *noun*.

 **CRUD** refers to the ways that stored data can be operated.
 It also refers to the four basic functions of persistent storage and maps to the four major HTTP methods (see below).
 *[CRUD]: Create, Read, Update, Delete

-HTTP request methods can be:
+HTTP request methods can be considered:

-- **Safe**: methods are safe if they do not alter the state of the server (read-only operation).
+- **Safe**, if they do not alter the state of the server (read-only operation).

-- **Idempotent**: methods are idempotent if an identical request can be made (once or more) without changing the original result (i.e., no side effects).
+- **Idempotent**, if an identical request can be made (once or more) without changing the original result (i.e., no side effects).

-- **Cacheable**: methods can be cached (stored for retrieval), saving a new request to the server.
+- **Cacheable**, if they can be cached (stored for retrieval), saving a new request to the server.

 ## HTTP Methods